-Wanting to pack as much into our road trip stay as possible, I traveled the roads with a campervan, spending the nights on typical Australian campsites, enjoying kangaroos, koala’s and kookaburra’s as our noisy neighbors.
+Wanting to pack as much into our road trip stay as possible, I travelled the roads with a campervan, spending the nights on typical Australian campsites, enjoying kangaroos, koala’s and kookaburra’s as our noisy neighbours.

 In this post, I show you the best sights to stop during your Melbourne to Adelaide road trip, what you can see and encounter and much more.

 BASIC INFORMATION | MELBOURNE TO ADELAIDE ROAD TRIP

 If you are heading to Australia for the first time, it is handy to know some of the country’s basic information.
 I always like to add this to my itineraries, so you have a complete picture of your trip in one handy post.

 In Australia they use the Australian dollar, currently (March 2020), the exchange rate sits around:

 $1 = $ 1.99 AUD

 $ 1 USD = $ 1.54 AUD

 In pretty much all places will accept credit cards.
 Some stalls at the markets do not though, so I do advise to carry some Australian Dollars with you just in case.
 There might also be a couple of smaller stores that do not have an EFTPOS machine.

 Tipping is not expected, though it is customary to round up your restaurant bill to the nearest dollar.
 At more expensive restaurants, it is normal to leave a 5-10% tip.